Polly-Contrib/Polly.Contrib.SimmyDemo_WebApi/ReadMe.md

 ## Injecting faults or chaos

-Open the file `chaossettings.json` in the root folder of the app.
-The file can be configured with fault-injection settings for any number of call sites within your app.
+Open the file `appsettings.json` in the root folder of the app and look for the region `"ChaosSettings": { }`.
+This can be configured with fault-injection settings for any number of call sites within your app:

-`chaossettings.json` is a json array, looking something like this:

     "ChaosSettings": {
         "OperationChaosSettings": [